Puukly/item-seller/README.md

-# Slime Seller Mod for Minecraft 1.21.10
+# Item Seller Mod for Minecraft 1.21.10

+MAKE SURE THAT THIS MOD IS ALLOWED ON YOUR SERVER.

+This mod was made with the usage of AI and only made for personal use expect bugs.

-A client-side Fabric mod that automates selling slime balls by pressing a customizable hotkey (default: F6).
+A client-side Fabric mod that automates selling a desired item by pressing a customizable hotkey (default: F6).

 ## Features

-- Press F6 (configurable) to automatically execute `/sell` command
+- Press F6 (configurable) to automatically execute `/sell` command once
+- Press F7 (configurable) to automatically execute `/sell` command in a loop
+- Press F8 (configurable) to selected the desired item to sell
-- Automatically moves all slime balls from your inventory into the opened container
+- Automatically moves the selected item from your inventory into the opened container
 - Client-side only - works on servers that have the `/sell` command
 - Customizable keybinding through Minecraft's controls menu